Saturday 8th May 2021

 Confirmed Keynote Speakers:

-While we hope to hold this conference as a face-to-face event , Breaking Down The Walls of Babel may need to be held virtually due to the Covid-19 pandemic.
+Breaking Down The Walls of Babel will be held virtually due to the Covid-19 pandemic.
 We will keep you updated as developments take place.

 Translation Studies is a comparatively young scholarly discipline, often formally dated back to James Holmes 1972 essay “The Name and Nature of Translation Studies”, and the place and role of translation in the university, particularly in the English-speaking world, is a matter of ongoing debate and negotiation.
 Is translation part of the Modern Languages curriculum?
 Or does translation belong to Applied Linguistics or Literary Studies?
 Is it merely a vocational pathway or can it also be a mode of thought within the humanities?
 Why are so many departments sceptical towards it?
 The difficult position of translation in academia seems somehow related to its interdisciplinary nature.